Use of Transmission and Reflection Complex Time Delays to Reveal Scattering Matrix Poles and Zeros: Example of the Ring Graph: Complex Time delay analysis on Ring graph data

 We note that Eq. (\ref{FeshPole}) predicts that the resonance width $\Gamma_n$ (imaginary part of the pole) increases as $(c/2\pi)[(2\pi n\delta)^2/(8{\Sigma^3})]$.
 Putting the measured values of $\Sigma$ and $\delta$ into this expression gives the red solid curve in Fig. \ref{Feshbach_Wigner}, which demonstrates very good agreement between the data and the prediction in Eq. (\ref{FeshPole}).
 Figure \ref{Feshbach_Wigner} also shows the uniform absorption strength $\eta$ increases with frequency.
 A more detailed discussion of uniform loss, with comparisons to independent measurements and modeling, can be found in Appendix \ref{appendix:AttenCoax}.

 There is an interesting competition between $\Gamma_n$ and $\eta$ with regards to the complex Wigner time delay in this graph.
 Figure \ref{Feshbach_Wigner} shows that $\Gamma_n$ crosses over the value of $\eta$ at approximately mode 27.
 Equation (\ref{rWTD}) shows that this will give rise to a change in sign of the nearly-resonant contribution to $\text{Re}[\tau_W]$.
 This crossover-related sign change is clearly evident in the full plot of $\text{Re}[\tau_W]$ vs. frequency in Fig. \ref{WignerTimeDelay}.
-Further, Fig. \ref{Feshbach_Wigner}(a) shows the fitted real parts of the zeros and poles from the complex Wigner time delay, and they both increase in proportion to $n$, as predicted in Eqs. (\ref{ShapePole}) and (\ref{ShapeZero}).\cite{Waltner2013} The solid red line in Fig. \ref{Feshbach_Wigner}(a) shows the prediction based on the measured value of $\Sigma$.
+Further, Fig. \ref{Feshbach_Wigner}(a) shows the fitted real parts of the zeros and poles from the complex Wigner time delay, and they both increase in proportion to $n$, as predicted in Eqs. (\ref{ShapePole}) and (\ref{ShapeZero}) \cite{Waltner2013}.
+The solid red line in Fig. \ref{Feshbach_Wigner}(a) shows the prediction based on the measured value of $\Sigma$.

-In Fig. \ref{Feshbach_Transmission}, we plot the fitted imaginary location of the poles (in the form of $\Gamma_n + \eta$) from the complex Transmission time delay data together with the previously extracted Wigner poles data from Fig. \ref{Feshbach_Wigner}, and they agree very well.
+In Fig. \ref{Feshbach_Transmission}, we plot the fitted imaginary location of the poles (in the form of $\Gamma_n + \eta$) from the complex transmission time delay data together with the previously extracted Wigner poles data from Fig. \ref{Feshbach_Wigner}, and they agree very well.
 This validates the hypothesis that the two time delays ($\tau_W$ and $\tau_T$) share the same pole information.
-Fig. \ref{Feshbach_Transmission}(a) shows the fitted imaginary parts of the zeros from the complex Transmission time delay for the Feshbach modes, and they are very close to, but below, the real axis.
+Fig. \ref{Feshbach_Transmission} also shows the fitted imaginary parts of the zeros (in the form of $\text{Im}\ t_n - \eta$) from the complex transmission time delay for the Feshbach modes, together with the previously extracted uniform attenuation value ($-\eta$) from Fig. \ref{Feshbach_Wigner}, and they match very well.
+This implies the transmission zeros are purely real (i.e. $\text{Im}\ t_n =0$), and the data is consistent with this interpretation.
+Further detailed discussion on the transmission zeros can be found in Appendix \ref{appendix:TZeros}.